Post: Measuring HR’s CSR Impact: Frequently Asked Questions

 The metrics that demonstrate actual impact:

 Harvard Business Review research consistently links diverse leadership pipelines to stronger innovation outcomes.
-That means DEI progression metrics are simultaneously CSR evidence and business performance indicators — which is exactly the dual framing that earns boardroom attention.
+DEI progression metrics are simultaneously CSR evidence and business performance indicators — which is the dual framing that earns boardroom attention.
 Report both dimensions together to make the strategic case, not just the social one.
-Our deeper analysis on D&I ROI beyond basic metrics covers the financial linkage methodology in detail.

 How do I quantify HR’s contribution to community investment?

-Community investment through HR takes three measurable forms, each with a verifiable dollar value.
+Community investment through HR takes three measurable forms, each with its own data trail.

 What is the connection between HR’s CSR work and employer brand metrics?